telerik/blazor-docs/knowledge-base/numerictextbox-disable-arrows.md

 ---
-title: Disabling NumericTextBox Arrows at Min or Max Value in Blazor
+title: Disable NumericTextBox Arrows at Min or Max Value in Blazor
 description: Learn how to programmatically disable the increase or decrease arrows of a NumericTextBox in Blazor when the value reaches its minimum or maximum limit.
 type: how-to
 page_title: How to Disable NumericTextBox Arrows on Min or Max Value in Blazor